group-good/group-good.github.io/_posts/2011-06-06-candy-candies-candy.md

 ---
-date: 2024-09-14 19:48:05
+date: 2024-09-13 23:48:05
 layout: post
-title: Welcome to the Salted Fish!
+title: Welcome to the 3in1!
-subtitle: The first week's meeting with the mentor.
+subtitle: Discuss the topic of graduation project, and get familiar with each other
 image: >-
   https://res.cloudinary.com/dm7h7e8xj/image/upload/v1559821647/theme6_qeeojf.jpg
 optimized_image: >-